WPI-SurfMet-Lab/Multiscale-Statistical-Analysis/README.md

 It uses length-scale, area-scale, or area-complexity data exported from MountainsMap®, developed by [Digital Surf](https://www.digitalsurf.com/).
 The application can then be used to run multiscale regression or discrimination on the exported surface data using F-tests, T-Tests, or ANOVA analysis.
 ## Documentation
 A list of dependencies will need to be installed in order to use the application (all of these can be installed using [pip](https://pypi.org/project/pip/)).
-These can be found [here](https://github.com/MatthewSpofford/Multiscale-Statistical-Analysis/blob/master/requirements.txt).
+These can be found [here](https://github.com/MatthewSpofford/Multiscale-Statistical-Analysis/blob/master/requirements.txt), and installed using this command: `pip install -r requirements.txt`.
 In order to then run the tool, use `python main.py`.

 More information on how to use the application can be found [here](https://github.com/MatthewSpofford/Multiscale-Statistical-Analysis/blob/master/Multiscale%20Statistical%20Analysis%20Manual.pdf).
 ## Similar Projects